blindsidenetworks/mattermost-plugin-bigbluebutton/README.md

 ## Developing

 Plugin is written in Golang for server side and Javascript for Client side.
 Use `make build` to build the plugin (generate the tar file).
 The dependencies are managed with Glide for Go and NPM for javascript.

-Matterost plugin development guides available here: https://developers.mattermost.com/extend/plugins/
+Mattermost plugin development guides available here: https://developers.mattermost.com/extend/plugins/

 BigBlueButton API available here: http://docs.bigbluebutton.org/dev/api.html